NIGK17000U Land Use and Environmental Modelling

 MSc Programme in Nature Management

 Environmental modelling is increasingly used in land management.
-The course takes an ecosystem approach and use simple as well as more advanced models to quantify environmental loads under different land uses and land use changes.
+To make decisions on sustainable land management, quantitative estimates of impacts (e.g. flux of N leaching in kgN/ha/yr) are needed for the range alternative strategies.
+Such data on impacts ususally comes from models.
+The course takes an ecosystem approach and use simple as well as more advanced models to quantify environmental loads under different land uses and from land use changes.

 Main themes are: